USE CASE

 Think of the ripple effects one wrong hire has on your organization.
 Aside from wasting precious time and money on the hiring process, signing on someone you thought was a good culture fit (who turned out to be anything but) can destroy team morale and drive away top talent.

 The problem is, the talent acquisition process is riddled with bias—you’re human, after all.
-Thankfully, with the help of F4S, you can remove erroneous assumptions by relying on evidence-based insights into each candidate’s motivations and predict how their work styles align with or complement your team and its goals.
+Thankfully, with the help of Marlee, you can remove erroneous assumptions by relying on evidence-based insights into each candidate’s motivations and predict how their work styles align with or complement your team and its goals.

-Outcomes with F4S:
+Outcomes with Marlee:

 Arrow pointing right.